NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 ### Executive Summary

 * The weather conditions of the island have tested favorable.
-We have observed mostly warm days and few days with rain even in the winter months so we advise to invest in the project.
+We advise to invest in the project.

 ## Getting Started